Professor Layton and the Curious Village: Plot

-Specific order of events in the game will vary depending on choices that the player has made during the game, but the overall plot remains unchanged.
+The order of events will vary depending on choices that the player has made, but the overall plot remains unchanged.

 The game opens with archaeologist Hershel Layton and his young assistant Luke driving to the town of St. Mystere, summoned by a letter from Lady Dahlia, widow of Baron Augustus Reinhold.
 The Baron stated in his last will and testament that whoever solves the mystery of the Golden Apple will inherit his fortune, and several people have attempted and failed.
-The two enter the town and find that most of the population is fond of puzzles and brain teasers, which both Layton and Luke are adept at solving.
+The two enter the town and find that most of the population is fond of puzzles and brain teasers, which Layton and Luke are adept at solving.
 They see a large, haphazard tower that occupies one side of town that no one can get to; people hear strange noises emanating from it at night.
 Layton and Luke meet Lady Dahlia and other family members, including Simon, Gordon, and the family servants.
 Before they can discuss the mystery further, a loud exploding sound is heard and Dahlia's cat flees out of the door.
 Layton and Luke retrieve the cat and, upon returning to the mansion, discover that Simon has been murdered and the case is already under investigation by Inspector Chelmey, a renowned detective.
 Chelmey initially suspects the two, but then tells them to stay out of the investigation.
 However, Matthew, the butler of the Baron's mansion, tells Layton about a small gearwheel that he found in the room near Simon's body.